 HEREKEKE as a 501(c)3 dedicated to contributing to the cultural development of the local community and the stewardship of the land through Artist Residency, Visiting Artist and Local Outreach Programs.

-Located on a ranch in the remote community of Lama, 20 miles north of Taos, HEREKEKE offers contemplation and silence among the dramatic landscape of mountains, canyons, forests and semi-arid desert.
-It borders Carson National Forest and is in the Sangre de Cristo Mountains, the southern reaches of the Rocky Mountains.
-Overlooking the Rio Grande river valley, HEREKEKE enjoys an abundance of wildlife at 8,200 feet.
+HEREKEKE is located on a private ranch in the remote community of Lama, 20 miles north of Taos, New Mexico.
+Artists enjoy varied dramatic landscapes of open pastures, forests, semi-arid areas, abundant wildlife, and expansive views of mountains and the Rio Grande River Valley.
+At 8,200 feet in elevation, the ranch borders Carson National Forest and is in the Sangre de Cristo Mountains, the southern reaches of the Rocky Mountains.

-HEREKEKE strives to provide free to low cost Outreach and Local Programs that include music lessons, clay days with home-school learners, and working with colleges to bring young artists to the wilds of New Mexico.
+HEREKEKE provides Outreach and Local Programs that include music lessons, clay days, home-school learners, and working with colleges to bring young artists to the wilds of New Mexico.

-The ranch also hosts a neighborhood goat milking cooperative that Artists can participate in, small numbers of horses, and outdoor experiences for local school students.
+The property also hosts a neighborhood goat milking cooperative that Artists can participate in and outdoor experiences for local students.